* Focus turns to Fed decision

 Strong results from U.S. companies have boosted risk sentiment, and investors are hopeful the Fed will cut interest rates at its meeting this week.

-The pan-European STOXX 600 index rose 0.33% to their highest since January 2018, helped by trade-exposed auto and mining stocks.
+The pan-European STOXX 600 index rose 0.25% to close at its highest since January 2018, helped by trade-exposed auto and mining stocks.

 In currency markets, the U.S. dollar slipped as trade deal optimism reduced demand for safe haven currencies.